aframevr/aframe/docs/core/asset-management-system.md

 | loadeddata | Progress.                             |
 | progress   | Progress.                             |

-A-Frame uses these progress events, comparing how much time was buffered with the duration of the asset, in order to detect when the asset has been loaded.
+A-Frame uses these progress events, comparing how much time the browser buffered with the duration of the asset, to detect when the asset becomes loaded.

 ## How It Works Internally

 Every element in A-Frame inherits from `<a-node>`, the `AFRAME.ANode` prototype. `ANode` controls load and initialization order.
-For an element to initialize (whether it is `<a-assets>`, `<a-asset-item>`, `<a-scene>`, or `<a-entity>`), all of its children must have already initialized.
+For an element to initialize (whether it be `<a-assets>`, `<a-asset-item>`, `<a-scene>`, or `<a-entity>`), its children must have already initialized.
 Nodes initialize bottom up.

-`<a-assets>` is an `ANode`, and it waits for all of its children to load before it loads.
+`<a-assets>` is an `ANode`, and it waits for its children to load before it loads.
 And since `<a-assets>` is a child of `<a-scene>`, the scene effectively must wait for all assets to load.
-We also added extra load logic to `<a-entity>` such that they explicitly wait for `<a-assets>` to load if it is defined.
+We also added extra load logic to `<a-entity>` such that they explicitly wait for `<a-assets>` to load if we have defined `<a-assets>`.

-`<a-asset-item>` uses `THREE.XHRLoader` to fetch files.
-The data returned is stored in `THREE.Cache`.
+`<a-asset-item>` uses `THREE.XHRLoader` to fetch files. three.js stores the returned data in `THREE.Cache`.
 Every three.js loader inherits from `THREE.XHRLoader`, whether they are a `ColladaLoader`, `OBJLoader`, `ImageLoader`, etc. And they all have access and are aware of the central `THREE.Cache`.
-If a file has already been fetched, it won't be fetched again.
+If A-Frame already fetched a file, A-Frame won't try to fetch it again.

 Thus, since we block entity initialization on assets, by the time entities load, all assets will have been already fetched.
-As long as `<a-asset-item>`s are defined, and the entity is fetching files using some form `THREE.XHRLoader`, then caching will automatically work.
+As long as we define `<a-asset-item>`s, and the entity is fetching files using some form `THREE.XHRLoader`, then caching will automatically work.

 ## Accessing the `XHRLoader` and Cache